Harsh15624/MULTITHREADED-FILE-COMPRESSION-TOOL/README.md

 The program accepts arithmetic expressions as input from the user via the command line, parses them using a recursive descent parser, and then evaluates them to return the result.
 The parser respects mathematical rules such as BODMAS (Brackets, Orders, Division/Multiplication, Addition/Subtraction), allowing proper grouping with parentheses and supporting both integer and floating-point values.

+🎯 Features
+Supports basic arithmetic operators: +, -, *, and /

+Handles nested and grouped expressions using parentheses

+Allows both integers and decimal numbers as input

+Evaluates expressions in real-time (interactive REPL mode)

+Handles errors such as division by zero or missing brackets

+Uses recursive functions to parse and evaluate expressions

+Designed for cross-platform use (Linux/Windows)

+🧠 Concepts Demonstrated
+Lexical Analysis: Skips whitespaces, reads digits, and detects tokens

+Parsing: Implements a recursive descent parser following a simplified grammar

+Operator Precedence: Ensures multiplication/division is evaluated before addition/subtraction

+Expression Trees (implicit): Mimics the structure of an expression tree in recursive logic

+Compiler Design Principles: Highlights the evaluation phase of compilation

 OUTPUT:

 ![Image](https://github.com/user-attachments/assets/40c26dd0-cb12-4a88-868e-5498240c5366)